 Hidden Defect

-Defects of some products, specifically medical devices or medications, are not always known until they are in use and cause additional injury or illness to a person.
+Defects of some products, specifically medical devices or medications.
+They are not always known until they are in use and cause additional injury or illness to a person.
 Food poisoning due to contaminated materials or a dirty manufacturing plant is considered a hidden or latent defect.
-Similarly, products contaminated with toxic materials such as lead or asbestos that are known to lead to illness or injury years after the use of the product also fall into this category.
+Similarly, products contaminated with toxic materials, such as lead or asbestos, which are known to cause illness or injury years after use, also fall into this category.

 Failure to Warn

 Manufacturers are required to label products with adequate warnings of possible injuries or potential harm.
-A product can be made dangerous or more dangerous in use with the failure to provide appropriate labeling that can result in injury.
+A product can be made dangerous or more harmful in use by failing to provide appropriate labeling, which can result in injury.

 Malfunction